jaeyk/covid19antiasian/README.md

 Figure 4.
 Hashtags of the Tweets mentioned COVID-19 and either Asian, Chinese, or Wuhan

 keyATM is especially applicable to Tweets as Twitter hashtags are literally keywords.
 In addition, the above keyword trend analyses demonstrated the conceptual validity of these measures.
 I extracted hashtags of the Tweets mentioned COVID-19 and either Asian, Chinese, or Wuhan and visualized them using a word cloud in Figure 5.
 I also created an [interactive version of the word cloud](https://rpubs.com/jaeyeonkim/hashcloud) for further exploration.
 If you hover a cursor over a hashtag, you can find how many times that particular hashtag was mentioned in the corpus.
 The basic Shiny app version is available [here](https://github.com/jaeyk/covid19antiasian/blob/master/code/app.R).
+(I will add more features to the app in the near future.)

 ```r
 keywords <- list(